Skip to main content

 When a messenger like GLP-1 (glucagon-like peptide-1) binds to its corresponding receptor, it initiates a cascade of events inside the cell.
 Semaglutide functions as a mimic of our natural GLP-1, binding to these same receptors but with a more sustained and potent effect.
 This action is what leads to increased feelings of satiety, slowed stomach emptying, and improved glucose regulation.

 The gene that contains the blueprint for building this receptor is known as the GLP1R gene.
 Like any architectural plan, this genetic blueprint can have minor variations between individuals.
-These are not defects; they are simply different versions of the same plan, known as or polymorphisms.
+These are not defects; they are simply different versions of the same plan, known as genetic variants or polymorphisms.

-A slight alteration in the can lead to a subtle change in the final shape or function of the GLP-1 receptor.
+A slight alteration in the genetic code can lead to a subtle change in the final shape or function of the GLP-1 receptor.
 This structural variance can influence how tightly semaglutide can bind to it and how effectively it can transmit its signal into the cell.
 This is the biological basis for the differing responses observed among individuals using the same medication.

 The effectiveness of semaglutide is directly related to how well it interacts with the GLP-1 receptor, a structure whose design is dictated by an individual’s unique genetic code.